Police: no one hurt in Tuesday confrontations; 13 arrested

-No one was hurt during late-night confrontations Tuesday on South Willow Street, but police made 13 arrests, Manchester police officials said.
+No one was hurt during racially charged late-night confrontations on Tuesday, but police made 13 arrests for charges ranging from disorderly conduct to inciting a riot, Manchester police officials said.

-Police Chief Carlo Capano credited Manchester police and several other police agencies -- including a Nashua police mobile field force trained specifically for such events -- in keeping a low temperature on the confrontation stemming from unrest over last week’s killing of George Floyd by Minneapolis police.
+Police Chief Carlo Capano credited Manchester police and several other police agencies -- including a Nashua police mobile field force trained specifically for such events -- in keeping a temperatures low during the unrest.
+Like dozens across the country, the unrest stemmed from last week’s killing of George Floyd by Minneapolis police.

+In a statement, Mayor Joyce Craig praised Black Lives Matter for an earlier, peaceful protest and Capano's plan for the night, when reports of unrest widely circulated.

+Craig said she would include Black Lives Matter in her Multicultural Advisory Council, implement diversity and cultural competency training for city employees and schedule community conversations for ideas about how the city can do better.

+"This is just the beginning.
+As mayor, I am committed to continuing to listen and to help create positive change across our community," Craig said.

-He said police endured projectiles such as glass and water bottles and fireworks.
-Several people surrounded a police cruiser and kicked it, and a few dumpster fires were set.
+During the unrest, police glass and water bottles and fireworks thrown at them, Capano said.
+Several people surrounded a police cruiser and kicked it, and a few Dumpster fires were set.

 “Unfortunately, there were groups out there that wanted nothing to do with maintaining order,” Capano told the monthly meeting of the Manchester Police Commission.

-Of the 10 adults, one was in his 30s, one in his 40s.
-Most were in their 20s and two were 19.
+Most of the adults were in their 20s.
 Seven were Manchester residents.
-Other were from Nashua, Weare and Nottingham.
-Charges ranged from disorderly conduct to arson,
+Others were from Nashua, Weare and Nottingham.
+Charges included disorderly conduct, rioting and resisting arrest.

 The state’s largest city hosted two events Tuesday in the wake of Floyd’s killing.
 One was a peaceful candlelight vigil in Stark Park, which is located in the affluent North End.

-The other was smaller, a moving band of some 150 people who plied the city’s longest and largest commercial strip, where retailers boarded up glass entrance doors and display windows.
+An estimated 700 people listened to speeches and chanted slogans and Floyd’s name.
+Organizers urged the crowd to avoid the other gathering.
+That group was smaller, a moving band of some 150 people who plied the city’s longest and largest commercial strip, where retailers boarded up glass entrance doors and display windows.

-The Stark Park vigil was organized by Black Lives Matter, which also organized a demonstration downtown on Saturday.
+Black Lives Matter organized the Stark Park vigil as well as a demonstration downtown on Saturday.
+Both were peaceful and drew hundreds.

 Capano said people who assemble peacefully have a right to be heard, and he’s not going to worry if streets have to be closed or a park is used without a permit.
 A few police stayed at the periphery of the Stark Park event.